Research

 Research News

-A person is petting two horses in an indoor arena
+a person is petting a grey horse in an indoor arena